ABDO176ELTAWEEL/deepfake-detection/README.md

 ## Limitations

-- **CPU-only speed:** Training multiclass notebook takes 2–4 hours.
+- **CPU-only speed:** Training a multiclass notebook takes 2–4 hours.
 Frame-by-frame robustness evaluation adds another 30–60 minutes.
 - **300 videos per class:** The full FF++ dataset has 1000 videos per class.
 Results with 300 videos are indicative but not state-of-the-art.
 - **No NeuralTextures in multiclass:** NeuralTextures was excluded to keep the 3-class problem tractable.
 Adding it would require more data and a harder decision boundary.
 - **Frame-level vs video-level gap:** The model is evaluated on extracted frames.
 Deployment on raw video requires integrating frame extraction (Haar cascade) into the inference pipeline.